krishnanraman/behaviorcloningclassifier/README.md

 https://medium.com/@KunfengChen/training-and-validation-loss-mystery-in-behavioral-cloning-for-cnn-from-udacity-sdc-project-3-dfe3eda596ba

-)
-indicat this is a regression problem, to be solved using a powerful DNN regression setup, such as NVIDIA, comma.ai, VGG etc.
+indicate this is a regression problem, to be solved using a powerful DNN regression setup, such as NVIDIA, comma.ai, VGG etc.
 So the goal is to learn a function f(image) => steering_angle, and since steering_angle is a continuous variate [0-360 degrees], regression seems natural.